simonmichael/hledger/hledger/hledger.m4.md

   assets            $0 ==* $20  ; assets + subaccounts contains $20 and nothing else
 ```

+### Assertions and lot subaccounts

+[Lot subaccounts](#lot-subaccounts) (a special kind of subaccount for tracking lots, discussed in "Lot reporting" below)
+have limited support for balance assertions.

+You can write balance assertions on a lot, only all postings involving
+that lot write the lot subaccount explicitly.
+Always-explicit lot
+subaccounts is not the norm, so it's better to avoid writing balance
+assertions on individual lots.
+(The `close` command also follows this rule.)
+If needed, you can usually write aggregate balance assertions on the parent account instead.

 ### Assertions and status

 Balance assertions always consider postings of all [statuses](#status) (unmarked, pending, or cleared);